 - Add an envelope insert or other customization, if wanted.

 - Either pre-load your addresses for an expedited process or leave the envelopes as-is.

 How To Personalize Your Christmas Cards

 When you’re ready to take your Christmas cards to the next level, it’s time to personalize.
 Personalization can include anything from adding new Holiday greetings, more family photos, a foil debossing, or a special message to friends and family.
 Need a little personalization inspiration?
-Make sure to check out our resource on Christmas card sayings.
+Make sure to check out our resources on Christmas card sayings.

 Double-Sided Christmas Cards vs. Other Formats

 Double-sided Christmas cards are a popular choice for many families.
 The extra space on the back allows you to include additional family photos or a personalized Christmas greeting.
 Alternatively, you can also opt for gate-fold or tri-fold cards for even more photo space.
 Once you’ve decided on which Christmas photos you want to share with loved ones you’ll have a clearer idea of which card type to create.

 How To Make Your Own Christmas Card Holder